 “But really I’m from New Jersey,” he said, joking that it’s a “parting gift” from his stroke.

 Last year, Sebastian began volunteering for the American Heart Association and the American Stroke Association.
 He even participating in a Go Red For Women fashion show.
 He wants to raise awareness about stroke being the No. 4 killer of Americans and a leading cause of adult disability.
 As well as raise awareness on the struggles of living through stroke

 The American Stroke Association wants all Americans to know that stroke is beatable, treatable and largely preventable.
 It’s also important to know how to recognize a stroke F.A.S.T. – that is, if you detect face drooping, arm weakness or speech difficulty, it’s time to call 9-1-1.
 The sooner care is given, the better the chances for recovery; time lost is brain lost.

-Sebastian’s aim is to share his story in hopes that others will refuse to let a stroke defeat them.
+Sebastian’s aim is to share his story in hopes that others will refuse to let a stroke defeat them – they too can living through stroke.
 His message is all about being positive.

 “I tell people, ‘Take one step at a time.
 Don’t get down if you have a bad day because the next day may be better.
 Whatever you do, don’t give up.’”

 Do you know a “Story from the Heart” we should tell?